 The proposed development does not seek to discount the requirements of PBP 2019 and will comply with the policy necessities as if it was a greenfield site.
-This assessment and the recommendations within this report have also sought to provide a better bushfire outcome than the existing development offers, including;
+The subject site has recently been assessed and approved for additional development under PBP 2019.
+That previous application sought to provide a better bushfire outcome than the existing development offered, including;

-- The existing Bush Fire Emergency Management Plan will be reviewed and where necessary upgraded to comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan. - Formal asset protection zones will be applied. - Where required the school has undertaken be upgraded existing buildings to improve their resilience against ember ignition. - A review of access and services has been undertaken and found the existing site arrangements satisfactory including ongoing and unimpeded access to the static water supply.
+- The existing Bush Fire Emergency Management Plan will be reviewed and upgraded to comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan. - Formal asset protection zones have been applied. - Where required existing buildings are in the process of being upgraded to improve their resilience against ember ignition. - A review of access and services has been undertaken and found the existing site arrangements satisfactory including ongoing and unimpeded access to the static water supply.